spatie/icalendar-generator/README.md

 #### Timezones

 Events will use the [timezones]((https://www.php.net/manual/en/datetime.settimezone.php)) defined in the `DateTime` objects you provide.
-These timezones are always set by PHP in a `DateTime` object.
-By default this will be the UTC timezone but it is possible to [change](https://www.php.net/manual/en/function.date-default-timezone-set.php) this.
+PHP always sets these timezones in a `DateTime` object.
+By default, this will be the UTC timezone, but it is possible to [change](https://www.php.net/manual/en/function.date-default-timezone-set.php) this.

 Just a reminder: do not use PHP's `setTimezone` function on a `DateTime` object, it will change the time according to the timezone!
 It is better to create a new `DateTime` object with a timezone as such: